Clinical Excellence

 Pediatric Neurology, Outpatient

-Blocks dedicated to outpatient pediatric neurology subspecialty clinics, seeing patients with neurologic disease due to genetic syndromes, autism, attention deficit, tuberous sclerosis, mitochondrial diseases, epilepsy, and pediatric stroke.
-This resident takes call every Monday night for both the pediatric neurology service and the adult neurology service (in house call as the supervising senior resident).
-In addition, there is one weekend of home call responsibility for the pediatric neurology service.
+These rotations are dedicated to outpatient pediatric neurology subspecialty clinics, seeing patients with neurologic disease due to genetic syndromes, autism, attention deficit, tuberous sclerosis, mitochondrial diseases, epilepsy, and pediatric stroke.
+There are overnight call requirements for both the pediatric neurology service and the adult neurology service (as the in-house MGH overnight senior resident) during this rotation.

 MGH Non-Vascular Ward Senior